christliebdela/Code-Comment-Cleaner-CCC-/ccc-vscode-extension/README.md

   </a>
 </p>

 Clean, streamlined code at your fingertips.
-Remove comments from your source files across 20+ programming languages with just a click.
+Remove comments from your source files across 20+ programming languages with just a click..

 ## Features